 While developing new Holocaust curricular materials and resources and passing laws mandating Holocaust education are steps in the right direction, there is nothing that can compare with travelling to the camps of Poland and seeing the echoes of the atrocity first hand.

 Visiting the camps in Poland allows teens to see that anti-Semitism is a longstanding and deep-seated scourge.
 Many teens, educated in the politics of our day, absorb messages that Jews are a privileged class that do not require social advocacy.
 Because Jews have achieved success in many fields, they are not included in a list of oppressed classes in need of protection.
-This explains why many of the recent marches for human rights stand up for a myriad of ethnic and marginalized groups, but do not include anyone holding placards to save Jews from the vice of anti-Semitism.
+This explains why many of the recent marches for human rights stand up for a myriad of marginalized groups, but do not include anyone holding placards to save Jews from the vice of anti-Semitism.

 The most violent form of anti-Semitism that snuffed out the lives of 6 million is one that has now metastasized to other forms.
 According to B’nai Brith Canada’s annual audit of anti-Semitic incidents, for the first time since 1982, the number of hate acts against Jews rose above 2000.
 In Europe, Jews cannot wear their kippah for fear of attacks, and Jews are the only ethnic group whose schools, community centres, and synagogues need to be protected by security guards and other security apparatus, not just on holy days but, in many cases, throughout the year.